 * Bear spray is recommended but not required

 * Gear will be checked before the race start; a participant missing any mandatory gear is subject to disqualification.

-– 60 minutes is the cutoff for the Crow Pass Checkpoint, which is 3.5 miles and about 2,200 feet of vertical gain from the start.
-Anyone who misses the cutoff must return to the trailhead; a runner who continues may be barred from future Crow Pass races.
+– 60 minutes is cutoff for the Crow Pass Checkpoint, which is 3.5 miles and about 2,200 feet of vertical gain from the start.
+Anyone who misses the cutoff will be asked to give up their bib number and return to the trailhead.
+If a runner continues along the trail, he or she may be barred from future Crow Pass races.

 – 6 hours is the finish line cutoff.
 Anyone who finishes beyond 6 hours will be omitted from the official results.

 -There is also a checkpoint at the Eagle River Ford Site.
-That location has no time cut-off but participants must cross at the designated site and receive a wristband as proof of crossing there.
+That location has no time cut-off but participants must cross at the designated site and be checked off by volunteers there.

 There are none.
-However, there is a main trail that racers must follow.
+However, there is a main trail that racers are expected to follow.